 Well, you should be.
 We all should take our privacy seriously.
 And luckily, Apple agrees.
-That’s why it always requires an authentication, either with Touch ID or your passcode before anyone can view passwords and other credentials.
+That’s why it always requires authentication, either with Face ID, Touch ID, or your passcode before anyone can view passwords and other credentials.

 Apple never shares your passwords app to app or site to site.
 So if you enter your ID and passwords for one app (or site), iOS does not automatically fill in for another, even if those credentials are the same.

-And even though you can see your information by entering your passcode or Touch ID, Apple cannot see this information.
+And even though you can see your information by entering your passcode or Face ID/Touch ID, Apple cannot see this information.
 Apple encrypts it all with iCloud Keychain.

 So while iOS and iCloud Keychain make it easy to sync passwords and IDs across devices, iOS and all of Apple’s operating systems (macOS, watchOS) keep your information secure.